davidsmcdonald/Tracklight_app/README.md

-# lltracker_app
+# Tracklight_app
-LLtracker android app
+Tracklight android app

-LLTracker is a Android/Web application for public location sharing.
+Tracklight is a Android/Web application for public location sharing.
 I wanted to try out my general programming knowledge in an unfamiliar format (Android, in this case) with an unfamiliar language (kotlin) and get them working with a simple web application.